 Fuel consumption

 In order to measure fuel consumption, first of all, the combine was placed on a perfectly flat surface, and then the inside of the tank was filled to a certain level with fuel.
-After harvesting a particular area from the field, refueling was resumed.
-The amount of fuel consumed in the second stage of refueling was indicative of the amount of fuel consumed at the functional level (Equation 1).
-Each experiment was performed in three replications.
+After harvesting a particular area within the field, refuelling was resumed.
+The amount of fuel consumed in the second stage of refuelling was indicative of the amount of fuel consumed at the functional level (Equation 1).
+Each experiment was performed in three replicates.